MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 9. After the model is generated, publish the model.

-    The prediction opportunity scoring is applied in your organization and users can see the opportunity scoring in their views under the **Opportunity Score** column.
+    The prediction opportunity scoring is applied in your organization.
+Users can see the opportunity scoring in their views under the **Opportunity Score** column and a widget in the opportunity form.

    >[!IMPORTANT]
-   >We recommend you not to use the form designer to add the predictive opportunity scoring widget to the opportunity form.
+   >Don't use the form designer to add the predictive opportunity scoring widget to the opportunity form.

 > [!NOTE]
 > For more information on how predictive opportunity scoring helps users, see [Convert opportunities into deals](../sales/work-predictive-opportunity-scoring.md).